WolfDen133/WFT-OLD/README.md

  - Will sometimes move text slightly when reloading (fixed)
  - Will sometiems dupe the texts (fixed)
  - Will give internal server error on no args (fixed)
+ - Will sometimes give error about skins (fixed)
+ - Will sometimes give error about directory (fixed)

 ## SneakPeeks